Is Ted Farnsworth A Scam Artist?

 Sues And Legal Issues

 In 1993, Farnsworth seems to have also filed for bankruptcy.
-My guess is that his business ventures didn’t do as well as he was wishing they did.
+I guess that his business ventures didn’t do as well as he wished they did.

 Personally, Farnsworth has been found to have failed to pay income tax on time since 1990.
-He also had a IRS settlement that was for some $100,000 worth of taxes due.
+He also had an IRS settlement that was for some $100,000 worth of taxes due.

 But his issues don’t end there.